patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 To create a toggle with a status, pass in `status` to the `MenuToggle`.
 The default icon associated with each status may be overridden by using the `statusIcon` property.

+When the status value is "warning" or "danger", you must include helper text that conveys what is causing the warning/error.

 ```ts isBeta file='MenuToggleStatus.tsx'

 ```